krishna2/krishna2.github.io/books.md

 15. Andrew Tobias: The Only Investment Guided You'll Ever Need

-16. Graham Summers: The Everything Bubble*
+16. Graham Summers: The Everything Bubble

+17. Math with Bad Drawings*

+18. US History in Five Stock Market Crashes*

+19. Rebecca Goldstein: Incompleteness (Biography of Godel)*

+20. Philip Guo: The PhD Grind (a memoir)

 ### Currently Reading